North Nias Regency: Small, medium, and micro-enterprises

 In 2016, the regency had 6,700 registered small, medium, and micro-enterprises, which is around 0.57% of the companies registered in North Sumatra.
 It is a decrease of around 25% from figures in 2006.
 Micro-scale enterprises made up 83.11% of the figures, followed by 14.87% of small-sized enterprises and 1.60% of medium-sized enterprises.
 Most of these small-scale companies are in the trade and retail sector.
 They employed 38% of the regency's workforce in 2016.
 Around 90% of all businesses in the regency are classified as informal businesses, while licensed businesses with legal entities only represent 4.47% of the regency's businesses.

 Governance

 Administrative districts

-North Nias Regency is divided into eleven districts (kecamatan), tabulated below with their areas (in km^{2}) and their populations at the 2010 Census, and 2020 Census, together with the official estimates as at mid 2024.
+North Nias Regency is divided into eleven districts (kecamatan), tabulated below with their areas (in km^{2}) and their populations at the 2010 Census, and 2020 Census, together with the official estimates as of mid-2024.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 112 rural desa and just one urban kelurahan), and its postcode.